 Ziegler Carpets – Swiss Quality from Persia

 Classic Persian carpets have been handcrafted in the same traditional way for many centuries.
-Originally intended for nomads’ "own needs as a sleeping rug”, the oriental rug has long since arrived in the homes and apartments of style-conscious persons around the world.
-Increasing popularity has also caused a rise in demand that the prized handcraftsmanship of nomadic tribes in Iran can no longer meet singlehandedly.
+Originally intended for nomads’ "own needs as a sleeping rug”, the oriental rug has long since arrived in the homes and falts of style-conscious persons around the world.
+Increasing popularity has also caused increased demand, which the prized hand craftsmanship of nomadic tribes in Iran can no longer meet single handedly

 As early as the 19th century, Europeans were looking for new ways to satisfy the need for Persian carpets.
 Swiss businessman Philipp Ziegler was the first European to come across the idea, at the end of the 19th century, of having carpets manufactured in then-time Persia.
 Ziegler was the founder of "Messrs.
 Ziegler & Co.
 Ltd”, a British-Persian carpet company.

-These carpets were to cover the growing demand from Europe, meet European tastes in design and simultaneously offer the quality of a classic Persian rug.
+These carpets were intended to meet growing demand from Europe, meet European tastes in design and simultaneously offer the quality of a classic Persian rug.
 The so-called “Ziegler carpet” distinguished itself from the very outset in that it met European tastes while retaining Persian traditions and patterns.

 The origin of Ziegler carpets